CyberUltron-Nikhil/Cyberultron-AI/progress/till_24_09_25/Readme.md

 ## About

-**ZeroShield** is an AI-powered platform for holistic threat modeling and vulnerability management, enabling organizations to identify, visualize, and manage risks across classic applications, GenAI/LLM integrations, and codebases managed through MCP servers.
-ZeroShield unifies system diagram analysis, LLM security probing, and advanced vulnerability scanning, providing actionable risk scores, compliance insights, and AI-driven remediation guidance, all within a seamless dashboard.
+**Threat-Shield** is an AI-powered platform for holistic threat modeling and vulnerability management, enabling organizations to identify, visualize, and manage risks across classic applications, GenAI/LLM integrations, and codebases managed through MCP servers.
+Threat-Shield unifies system diagram analysis, LLM security probing, and advanced vulnerability scanning, providing actionable risk scores, compliance insights, and AI-driven remediation guidance, all within a seamless dashboard.

 ---

 ## Core Mission

 To make enterprise security risk analysis simple, automated, and actionable—no matter the technology stack.
-ZeroShield bridges the gap between identifying, understanding, and remediating risks, integrating with your SDLC to deliver automated threat modeling, vulnerability analytics, compliance mapping, and guided remediation.
+Threat-Shield bridges the gap between identifying, understanding, and remediating risks, integrating with your SDLC to deliver automated threat modeling, vulnerability analytics, compliance mapping, and guided remediation.
 The platform enables teams to accelerate secure innovation with confidence.

 ---